 Interest rate risk is the risk of potential loss that would result from a change in the fair value of assets and liabilities resulting from changes in market interest rates.
-The Group's assets are exposed to the interest rate risk through the portfolio of investments in debt securities, loans, deposits (including all those assets to which the Group is indirectly exposed through investments in investment funds, as the result of the application of the look-through principle, where possible) and the reinsurance recoverables, while on the liabilities side it is the technical provisions i.e., their best estimate (BEL), that is subject to it.
+The Group's assets are exposed to the interest rate risk through the portfolio of investments in debt securities, loans, deposits (including all those assets to which the Company is indirectly exposed through investments in investment funds, as the result of the application of the look-through principle, where possible) and the reinsurance recoverables, while on the liabilities side it is the technical provisions i.e., their best estimate (BEL), that is subject to it.

-Capital requirement for interest rate risk in the amount of EUR 12,281 thousand is equal to the decrease in available capital after the valuation of assets and liabilities using the risk-free interest rate curves to which the standard formula shocks were applied.
-Decrease in the capital requirement for interest rate risk was generated by decreased EIOPA risk-free curves with the most significant effects in the Group and changes in the assets and liabilities portfolio.
+Capital requirement for interest rate risk in the amount of EUR 7,800 thousand is equal to the decrease in available capital after the valuation of assets and liabilities using the risk-free interest rate curves to which the standard formula shocks were applied.
+Decrease in the capital requirement for interest rate risk was generated by decreased EIOPA risk-free curves, resulting in lower interest rate shocks and, consequently, a reduction in the capital requirement for interest rate risk.
+Changes in the liability and asset portfolio also contributed to the decrease in the capital requirement.